Humber Street Gallery

-The Humber Street Gallery is an art gallery in the English city of Kingston upon Hull.
+Humber Street Gallery is an art gallery in the English city of Kingston upon Hull, and an Absolutely Cultured project.
+It hosts a year-round exhibitions programme as well as events, performances and activities.
 The three-storey gallery was opened in February 2017 as part of that year's Hull UK City of Culture event, with exhibitions by the COUM Transmissions collective and Sarah Lucas.
-Curator David Sinclair describes the gallery as being "the new home of the sort of art that Hull inspires".
+Humber Street Gallery has since housed exhibitions from artists such as Bloomberg New Contemporaries 2022, Hetain Patel, Oliver Ressler and more.

-The gallery's cafe includes the local "Dead Bod" graffiti, relocated from its original site on a corrugated iron shed on Riverside Wharf.
+The gallery's café includes the local "Dead Bod" graffiti, relocated from its original site on a corrugated iron shed on Riverside Wharf.
 The artwork is a human-sized depiction of a dead bird, supposedly painted by Captain Len ‘Pongo’ Rood and Chief Engineer Gordon Mason in the 1960s, and was a prominent feature on the city's docks.

-The Humber Street Gallery is located in a former fruit and vegetable warehouse in Hull's Fruit Market district.
+Humber Street Gallery is located in a former fruit and vegetable warehouse in Hull's Fruit Market district.